NightMareStories/Cart_of_Watches/README.md

 &nbsp;

 ---
-### "Cart of watches" is an application written in "JavaScript" using "LocalStorage" browser and using "Classes" made available in "ES6" edition.
+### "Cart of Watches" is an application written in "JavaScript" using "LocalStorage" browser and using "Classes" made available in "ES6" edition.
 This application using "OOP" allows you to add items to the cart, increase, decrease or remove them from the cart, while counting their amount and quantity.

 &nbsp;
 ### How it works?
 In the catalog of goods you choose the watch you like, add it to the basket.
 At the same time, an object with the goods that you added to the cart is created in the user's browser, in the local storage.
 The cart itself retrieves your items and quantities from the browser's local storage and displays them on the page.